Anatoxin-a: Mechanism of toxicity

 Two enantiomers of anatoxin-a, the positive enantiomer, (+)-anatoxin-a, is 150 fold more potent than the synthetic negative enantiomer, (−)-anatoxin-a.
-This is because (+)-anatoxin-a, the s-cis enone conformation, has a distance a 6.0 Å between its nitrogen and carbonyl group, which corresponds well to the 5.9 Å distance that separate the nitrogen and oxygen in acetylcholine.

 Respiratory arrest, which results in a lack of an oxygen supply to the brain, is the most evident and lethal effect of anatoxin-a.
 Injections of mice, rats, birds, dogs, and calves with lethal doses of anatoxin-a have demonstrated that death is preceded by a sequence of muscle fasciculations, decreased movement, collapse, exaggerated abdominal breathing, cyanosis and convulsions.
 In mice, anatoxin-a also seriously impacted blood pressure and heart rate, and caused severe acidosis.